Salzburg Provincial Archive (Salzburger Landesarchiv)

 Inventarbuch der Landesgalerie Salzburg 1942-44:

 In the late 1990s, the Salzburg Provincial Government commissioned the Provincial Archive to research the history and inventory book of the Landesgalerie Salzburg.
 The art gallery was founded during the Nazi period as a result of initiative of art dealer Friedrich Welz , who acquired works for the collection in occupied France and within the German Reich.
 The Landesgalerie collection later became part of the Salzburg Rupertinum, a museum Welz was instrumental in founding in the late 1970s, the Residenzgalerie, and the Salzburger Museum.
 A book researched by archivist Dr. Fritz Koller was published in 2000 as Inventarbuch der Landesgalerie Salzburg 1942-44 and can be ordered from the archive.
-Some of the texts from the book can be consulted online here and the works remaining in the city's collections can also be searched online.
+The text of the book can be consulted online here and the works remaining in the city's collections can also be searched online.

 Tel.: +43 (0)662 8042 4521 or 4527